ietf-teep/architecture/draft-ietf-teep-architecture.md

 Broker is generally expected in a device.

 # Attestation
-Attestation is the process through which one entity (an attestor) presents a series of claims to another entity (a verifier), and provides sufficient proof that the claims are true.
+Attestation is the process through which one entity (an attester) presents a series of claims to another entity (a verifier), and provides sufficient proof that the claims are true.
 Different verifiers may have different standards for attestation proofs and not all attestations are acceptable to every verifier.
 TEEP attestations are based